 A customer support manager typically works in an office-type environment.
 The work environment is usually quite casual, but very focused and driven.
-He or she would need to be able to work effectively with customers through remote channels (teleconferences, web meetings, etc).
-Occasional travel may be required.
+He or she would need to be able to work effectively with customers through remote channels (telephone, teleconferences, web meetings, etc).

 Customer Success Managers are also known as: